anharmonic/anharmonic.github.io/thermal2-manual.md

 This codes reads a spectral weight file from d3_lw.x and computes the convolution with a Lorentzian function that has an energy-dependent FWHM.
 This procedures simulates the broadening introduced by Raman spectroscopy experiments.
 This code can also sum and average the spectral function coming from several different files, to simulate the uncertainty of the neutron wavevectors.
 It reads its input from a file called input.SQOM.
 Please see the code of PROGRAM_sqom.f90 for details.

 ## Tools
+In the tools/ directory, a selection of tools for pres- and post-processing of data.

 ### funcoft.sh
 This is a short bash script to get a plottable file of the linewidth of a specific phonon mode as a function of temperature.